-The Most Common Procedures for Conducting Inventory Auditing in Dubai
+Procedures for Conducting Inventory Auditing in Dubai

 To audit inventory, auditors in Dubai choose the method which makes the most sense, depending on the purpose of the audit.

-Most common procedures used are as follows:
+The most common procedures used are as follows:

 - Cutoff analysis – with this inventory audit analysis, operations are paused, including shipping and receiving inventory during the physical count.
 This is to make sure that nothing goes unaccounted for.